MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Hardware capabilities
 +++++++++++++++++++++

 MCUs and SoCs may have access to various hardware IPs to speed up the UI.
-Be sure your UI port exploits all of them.
+The UI port should exploit all of them to get the best performance.
-First of all, check that your system has a GPU and use it if that's the case.
+First of all, the GPU should be used if it is available on the system.
-Then, driving a display implies intensive memory usage, verify that you use a DMA whenever it's possible.
+Then, driving a display implies intensive memory usage, a DMA should be used whenever it's possible.

 For example, during the back copy if the flush policy is in switch mode or during your flush if your display is driven through SPI (if there is a DMA dedicated to the SPI port).
 For more information about the flush policy, please read our documentation about :ref:`section_display`.